iDash3/idash3.github.io/_posts/2023-08-10-predicting-friends.md

 ## suun!

 I'm currently working on optimizing these models for suun users.
 Expect these features in our next major update!

+## This is part 1 of the suun ft.
+GraphML series.
+Next part coming soon!